noa181/Hip-Fracture-Prevention-Project/README.md

 ![image](https://github.com/noa181/Hip-Fracture-Prevention-Project/assets/130772888/5913cd4c-f628-45ac-9ee1-bcae12e96b3c)

-the code is divided to 2 main parts:
+the code is divided into 2 main parts:
 1. arduino code (C++) for the micro-controller: in this part we collect the measurements from all the sensors, there is initial data processing, and we send the processed data to the PC.